N'abania

-N'abania is the debut studio album by Nigerian singer Flavour N'abania, released in 2005.
-The album comprises 12 tracks and features guest appearances from Mr Raw, Skit, Prophecy and D Mustard.
+N'abania is the debut studio album by Nigerian singer Flavour, released by Obaino Music in 2008.
+The album comprises twelve tracks and features guest appearances from Mr Raw, Prophecy and D Mustard.

 Singles

-"N'abania" was released as one of the album's singles, and features guest vocals by Mr Raw.
+The title track, "N'abania", was released as one of the album's singles and features a rap verse by Mr Raw.
 The song's lyrics addresses the expectations of nightlife events.
 Nigerian musician J. Martins made a cameo appearance in the music video.
 "Nwa Baby" was also released as one of the album's singles.
 Its music video was directed by Bobby Hai.